 The instructor poses a question, scenario, or problem, and learners individually think about possible responses (and ideally write their thoughts down).
 Following the self-reflective time, learners pair up to discuss their answers.
 Finally, pairs either share their individual thoughts or their collective insights with the whole class.

 Learners are asked to respond to a statement or an open-ended question with a single word.
-Once each learner have considered and chosen their word, the instructor directs each student to share their word until every learner has had a chance to contribute before debriefing about the topic more fully.
+Once each learner has considered and chosen their word, the instructor directs each student to share their word until every learner has had a chance to contribute before debriefing about the topic more fully.

 Students/learners select one word to summarize a primary text, then write a paragraph defending their choice.